Devulak/Novachive/README.md

-# Novachive
+# Novarchive
-Novachive is an indexing for webservers who uses folder structures a lot, this provides a clean and effecient look to it
+Novarchive is an indexing for webservers who uses folder structures a lot, this provides a clean and effecient look to it

 ## Installation guide
 (This is only tested and works on a LAMP server setup)